-As a college connected to the United Methodist Church, SMC places faith and worship at the center of all campus life.
-Our campus ministry is a dynamic and integral part of the SMC experience.
-The SMC community gathers for chapel services each Wednesday and at other special times for worship throughout the year.
+As a college connected to the United Methodist Church, SMC places faith and worship at the center of campus life.
+Religious life is a dynamic and integral part of the SMC experience.
+The SMC community gathers for chapel services each Wednesday at 11 am and at other special times for worship throughout the year.
 Mission Chapel, located at the center of campus, is a symbol of the strong connection between the Church and the College, pointing faculty, staff and students to a deeper relationship with God.